 Essential Skills, Areas of Self-Discovery, and learned outcomes

-Communication, Critical Thinking and Decision Making, Creative Engagement, Innovation and Design Thinking, and Mindfulness are the essential skills needed to succeed in an ever-changing world.
+Inquiry, Creation, Communication, Mindfulness, and Play are the essential skills needed to succeed in an ever-changing world.
 Practice of these skills are threaded through all aspects of The Mastery Approach.

 At the core of the Mastery Approach is a process of profound individualized active self-discovery, a learning journey for each student that is tailored to each students’ interests, passions, goals, beliefs, and strengths.
 Active self-discovery is built on the foundation of six pillars of deeper learning: Exploration, Partnerships, Community, Intensives, Wellness, and Academics.
 These areas of self-discovery provide an opportunity for our students to utilize their skills and knowledge that have depth and purpose in their educational journey preparing them for a world marked by diversity and change.

 The Essential Skills are investigated through the Areas of Self-Discovery and are demonstrated by students in the Learned Outcomes.
 Learned Outcomes serve as the basis for evaluation are are illustrated in each student's portfolio.

 Academic Achievement grades and Habits of Mind grades target separate, but related, elements of the students' classroom learning experience.

 Academic Achievement grades are assessments of what the student knows and what the student can do: Content Knowledge, Unit-Driven Understanding, Oral and Written Communication Skills, Critical Thinking and Flexibility, and Creative Engagement and Problem Solving.